Fair Labor Standards Act (FLSA)

 - Are not required to track or record time

 FLSA Overtime Exemption Standards

-To be exempt from FLSA overtime regulations, a position’s salary amount and job duties must meet criteria specified in the regulations.
-These criteria are referred to as the “salary basis” and “duties” tests, respectively.
+Each employee is either non-exempt (covered and eligible for overtime) under FLSA or is exempt from the act based on the responsibilities of their position and their total salary.
+To be exempt from FLSA overtime regulations, a position’s job duties and salary amount must meet criteria specified in the regulations.
+These criteria are referred to as the “duties” and “salary basis” tests, respectively.
 Some types of work, such as police officers and other first responders, do not qualify for exemption by definition.

 Classification and Compensation in conjunction with the Office of University Counsel are responsible for applying the tests to determine which profiles are covered by the FLSA overtime regulations.